heutelbeck/sapl-server/README.md

 In summary, the application's configuration is controlled by key-value pairs known as properties.
 These properties are provided to the application through `.properties` files, `.yml` files, or environment variables.
 The method of providing these values depends on the specific target environment.

-To start the SAPL Server LT for development, there is a minimal basic configuration `application.yml` file in the folder `sapl-server-ce/config` within the folder from where the server is started.
+To start the SAPL Server CE for development, there is a minimal basic configuration `application.yml` file in the folder `sapl-server-ce/config` within the folder from where the server is started.

 **Note:** This example configuration is not intended for production.
 It contains secrets and certificates which are publicly known.
 Whenever you run a SAPL Server CE with this configuration **you** **accept the resulting risks** making the API publicly accessible via the provided credentials and that the server and its decisions cannot be properly authenticated by client applications because of the use of a publicly known self-signed TLS certificate.